v20stepanenko/cinema-app/README.md

 # Cinema App Pet Project
 #### Describe
-The application allows you to add movies, add new movie sessions and add cinema hall as admin.
-Register new customers, authorization and buy tickets.
+The application allows you to add movies, movie sessions and cinema halls, if you are admin, also, register new customers, authorization and buy tickets.

 ### List of endpoints:
 ##### Without authentication: